Drug addiction Help &

-The effects kick in after about half an hour if ingested but much quicker if injected or smoked (methamphetamine) and can last for up to six hours.
+After about half an hour if ingested but much quicker if injected or smoked (methamphetamine), the effects kick in after about half an hour and can last for up to six hours.
 But it all depends on the quality of the speed.
-The high is followed by a long slow comedown.
+A long slow comedown follows the high.

-- Speed was once the main ingredient in diet pills because it stops people feeling hungry.
+- Speed was once the main ingredient in diet pills because it stops people from feeling hungry.

 There is a flip side:

 - It’s impossible to sit still or sleep on speed.